zhiwenh/delib/README.md

 npm install -g ethereumjs-testrpc
 ```

-### Library and CLI integration
+### Library and command integration
-Building a contract with the CLI will allow it to be accessible with the library.
-Also, deploying a contract using the library will make the following CLI contract calls refer to the library's deployed address, and vice versa.
-You can deploy contracts and then quickly test whether your methods are working with the CLI.
+Building a contract with the command tool will allow it to be accessible with the library.
+Also, deploying a contract using the library will make the following command tool calls refer to the library's deployed address, and vice versa.
+You can deploy contracts and then quickly test whether your methods are working with commands.

 <a name="Cli"></a>
-# CLI
+# Command Tool

-The command line tool lets you interact with smart contracts both on and off the blockchain.
+The command tool lets you interact with smart contracts both on and off the blockchain.
 It lets you compile and build Solidity contracts into a JavaScript file that you can then require.
 Then you can deploy the contract onto a blockchain and also execute methods and get event logs.
 It also allows you to create, unlock, and get the balance of your accounts.

 ### Set connection options and project paths
 The default connection and file path options are taken from the `delib.js` config file.
 Outside a project all project paths will be relative to where you're calling the command, and the RPC connection will default to localhost at port 8545.
 You can also specify connection options and paths as options.
 Non IPC commands will connect via RPC unless you specify an IPC option.